OpenAccept/openaccept-metadata/.github/CODE_OF_CONDUCT.md

 ### Scope

-This CoC applies to all spaces related to Open Accept, including but not limited to:
+This CoC applies to all spaces related to OpenAccept, including but not limited to:

 - Public and private repositories (GitHub, GitLab, Bitbucket, etc.).
 - Issue trackers, pull‑request reviews, and project boards.